sufianrhazi/gooey/README.md

 If you are unfamiliar with JSX, please read [React's documentation: Introducing JSX](https://reactjs.org/docs/introducing-jsx.html), but do note:
 * Unlike React (where you must write `className`, `htmlFor`, and other odd intrinsic element prop names), Gooey aims for to be written like html. `<label class="fancy-container" for="target-id"></label>` is perfectly valid in Gooey.
-Do not follow any of the advice in the [DOM Elements React documentation](https://reactjs.org/docs/dom-elements.html).
+* **Do not** follow any of the advice in the
+  [DOM Elements React documentation](https://reactjs.org/docs/dom-elements.html), as that is meant to solve problems only React has created.

 #### Default export: `createElement(type, props, ...children)`